 Just to be clear about it up front: everything I write in this review is based on my own experience and opinions about the Techdegree program at Treehouse.
-I simply wanted to share my thoughts about it with you to help you out in case you’re thinking about starting a coding bootcamp anytime soon.
+I wanted to share my thoughts about it with you to help you out in case you’re thinking about starting a coding bootcamp.

 The Treehouse Techdegree program is basically an online “micro-degree” for anyone interested in starting a career in coding and web development.
 What sets the Techdegrees apart from conventional online coding courses is their more dedicated and thorough approach to each topic as well as more extensive support for us students – that’s you and me!